EENI Global Business School

 6. Zambian official language: English.
 85 local languages

-7. Zambia shares borders with eight African Countries: Angola, Botswana, the DR Congo, Namibia, Malawi, Mozambique, Tanzania, and Zimbabwe
+7. Zambia shares borders with eight African Countries: Angola, Botswana, the Democratic Republic of the Congo, Namibia, Malawi, Mozambique, Tanzania, and Zimbabwe

 More information about Zambia (EENI African Business Portal).